 - a.
-Charge battery b.
+External Battery Charging (optional). b.
 If battery(ies) are damaged, dispose or recycle in accordance with local regulations, and replace with a new battery. - 6.
 Fully charged battery / new battery - 7.
 Insert battery and connect battery to the torso cable as shown. - 8.
 Replace cover once battery/batteries are connected and in place.